Marriage Record of Charles Jacques François Perrotin and Catherine O’Grady

 C. V.

-What the Record tells Us
+What the Record Tells Us

 According to this record, François and Catherine were no youngsters when they were married.
 He was 42; she was 25 – a bit older than the typical brides of the time.
 The priest’s notation that Catherine signed her name with an X, “her mark” suggests she could not read and write.
 That would not be unusual for a young girl who fled dire poverty during the Great Irish Potato Famine.